cakephp/docs/en/tutorials-and-examples/bookmarks/authentication.rst

 Improving the Tagging Experience
 ================================

-Right adding new tags is a difficult process, as the ``TagsController`` disallows all access.
+Right now, adding new tags is a difficult process, as the ``TagsController`` disallows all access.
 Instead of allowing access, we can improve the tag selection UI by using a comma separated text field.
 This will let us give a better experience to our users, and use some more great features in the ORM.